-(Refer to 14 CFR Part 93.)
 (See CHART SUPPLEMENT U.S.)

 c.
 U.S. Notice to Airmen (NOTAM) Office.
 Responsible for collecting, maintaining, and distributing NOTAMs for the U.S. civilian and military, as well as international aviation communities.

 (See NOTICE TO AIRMEN.)

 d.
 Weather Unit.
 Monitor all aspects of weather for the U.S. that might affect aviation including cloud cover, visibility, winds, precipitation, thunderstorms, icing, turbulence, and more.
 Provide forecasts based on observations and on discussions with meteorologists from various National Weather Service offices, FAA facilities, airlines, and private weather services.